jameseditor/james-slone-portfolio/ReadMe.md

 - [ ] make skip link smaller
 - [ ] fill out content on project pages
 - [ ] add the first draft of the meal shortfilm and the ideas docs
+- [ ] full screen videos when played